 Even once you find a location, be prepared to do some renovating.
-Most local laws will require that you outfit the studio with a hand washing station that’s separate from the bathroom.
+Most local laws will require that you outfit the studio with a handwashing station separate from the bathroom.
 You’ll probably need to invest in non-porous floors that are free of tears and rips.

 Related: Choosing a business location

-In addition, there are general business registrations at the local, state and federal level that a tattoo studio might need such as a sales tax permit, Employer Identification Number, and Occupancy Permit among others.
+There are also general business registrations at the local, state, and federal levels that a tattoo studio might need, such as a sales tax permit, Employer Identification Number, and Occupancy Permit.

 Coming up with a good business idea and having the skills to run it are one thing, but getting the funding to start a tattoo studio is another.
-The cost to start a tattoo studio is comparatively small compared to other business, however receiving funding can be difficult.
-In order to get a loan, the borrower(s) will need to have good credit and be able invest 15-25% of their money towards the total start-up costs.
+The cost to start a tattoo studio is comparatively small compared to other businesses; however, receiving funding can be difficult.
+To get a loan, the borrower(s) will need to have good credit and be able to personally invest 15-25% towards the total start-up costs.

 Marketing is an important ongoing activity that can help to bring in new customers.
-Many tattoo studios use social media marketing like Facebook and Pinterest, in addition to review sites like Yelp and Google.
+Many tattoo studios use social media platforms like Facebook, Instagram, and Pinterest, in addition to review sites like Yelp and Google.
+Paid advertisements on Google, radio, and TV can be effective as well.
 A website is also important to showcase the design skills of the studio.

-Establishing a referral program or loyalty program can help to bring in new customers while building on the loyalty of existing customers.
+Establishing a referral program or loyalty program can help bring in new customers while building on existing customers’ loyalty.
 Marketing costs will depend on the type of marketing activity performed.

-Tattoo studios will need to purchase multiple types of insurance in order to be fully covered:
+Tattoo studios will need to purchase multiple types of insurance to be fully covered:

-- General liability insurance helps to protect the studio if any customers are hurt while on the property, like if a customer trips or falls.
+- General liability insurance protects the studio if any customers are hurt while on the property, like if a customer trips or falls.
 This policy usually covers expenses like legal fees and medical bills.

-- Commercial property insurance protects the studio in case its building, equipment, and inventory are ever damaged by an event like a fire.
+- Commercial property insurance protects the studio if it’s building, equipment, and inventory are ever damaged by an event like a fire.

 - Worker’s comp insurance helps to cover expenses like medical bills or lost wages if any employees are ever injured while on the job.

-Many factors can affect insurance policy cost, including the value of the studio, the value of its equipment, and the number of staff employed.
+Many factors can affect insurance policy cost, including the value of equipment and the number of staff employed.
 To get the most accurate idea of insurance costs, it’s best to request quotes from multiple providers.
 Then, compare those quotes while paying attention to variables like coverage limits and exclusions, premiums, and deductibles.

-Depending on a studio’s size, hiring additional tattoo artists may increase its productivity and allow it to keep up with increased customer demand.
-Some tattoo artists may bring their existing customer base with them to the studio, so this can be a worthwhile investment.
+Depending on a tattoo parlor’s size, hiring additional tattoo artists may increase its productivity and allow it to keep up with increased customer demand.
+Some tattoo artists may bring their existing customer base with them to the studio, which can be a worthwhile investment.
 According to PayScale, tattoo artists make an average of $96.67 per hour.
-Depending on the hiring arrangements, a studio may also need to budget for workman’s comp insurance, paid time off, and health insurance contributions for staff.
+Depending on the hiring arrangements, a studio may also need to budget for workman’s comp insurance, paid time off, and staff health insurance contributions.

 Related: Hiring your first employee